preston23parker/cse1106-intro-project/README.md

 # cse1106-intro-project
 parts of my assignment
-## Wsl terminal and coding assignment
-## Wsl terminal
+project title
+description
+technologies
-## how to run
+how to run
-## I learned how to use the terminal with git and create a professional README
-## Future improvement I could work on is being more aware of what each terminal command does for it's easier to navigate and problem solve
+what I learned
+future improvement